JooJ-Joestar/ggj2022/README.md

 # ggj2022
 A vanilla Javascript game I worked on during and after Global Game Jam 2022.
-I used Three.js for 3D graphics and Weebpack for bundling everything.
+I used Three.js for 3D graphics and Webpack for bundling everything.

 This project (although unfinished) can give you a shallow, yet quick glimpse on my coding style and git messaging style.